 Cupping Therapy and Myofascial Pain Syndrome

-Your physical therapist may recommend myofascial decompression if you have this condition.
+Your nearby physical therapist of Tri Physical Therapy may recommend myofascial decompression if you have this condition.
 This form of treatment can alter blood flow and draw toxins out of inflamed muscles.
-Cupping can also release trigger points, helping your painful muscles to relax, relieving your discomfort.
+Suction cup therapy can also release trigger points, helping your painful muscles to relax, relieving your discomfort.

 Side Effects of Cupping Therapy

-There is a slight possibility that you may experience a few minor side effects from having cupping therapy done.
+There is a slight possibility that you may experience a few minor side effects from having a cupping session done.
 These include minor burns, skin irritation and bruising, but these side effects clear up within a few days.

 Your physical therapist can address your concerns about and work to minimize your risks of developing these side effects.